An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: Introduction

-In fact, these two functionals play an important role in proving that the long-time existence and convergence of the equation (\ref{1.3}).
+The following theorem obtains the long-time existence and convergence of the flow (\ref{1.1}).
+Moreover, we will derive that a positive homothetic self-similar solution of the flow (\ref{1.1}) satisfies Equation (\ref{1.0}).

-Now, we give the main results of this paper, that is, the long-time existence and convergence of the flow (\ref{1.3}). \begin{theorem} Let $M_0$ be a closed, smooth, and strictly convex hypersurface in $\mathbb{R}^n$.
-Assume $f$ is a positive smooth function on $\mathbb{S}^{n-1}$, and $p,q\in\mathbb{R}$, $p\neq0$ such that $q\leq\min\{n+p,n\}$, then the flow (\ref{1.3}) has a smooth solution $M_t$, which exists for any time $t\in[0,\infty)$.
-Moreover, when $t\rightarrow\infty$, a subsequence of $M_t$ converges in $C^\infty$ to a smooth, closed, and strictly convex hypersurface $M_\infty$, and the support function $\tilde{h}$ of $M_\infty$ satisfies the equation (\ref{1.2}). \end{theorem}
+\begin{theorem} Let $M_0$ be a smooth, closed, and strictly convex hypersurface containing the origin o in its interior.
+Suppose $f$ is a positive smooth function on $\mathbb{S}^{n-1}$, and $p,q\in\mathbb{R}$ with $q<p$.
+Then the flow (\ref{1.1}) has a smooth, closed, and strictly convex solution $M_t$, which exists for any time $t\in[0,\infty)$.
+Moreover, when $t\rightarrow\infty$, a subsequence of $M_t$ converges in $C^\infty$ to a smooth, closed, and strictly convex hypersurface $M_\infty$, and the support function of $M_\infty$ satisfies Equation (\ref{1.0}). \end{theorem}

 As an application, we have